visadb-io-Inc/ai-support-bot-knowledge-base/content/bookeeping/DEFAULT.md

 - It is important to handle refund transactions, otherwise they could be misclassified.
 - Mouseover on any transaction and you will see a pink menu options appear, click on the thrid icon for Refund.
 You can handle both Refund issues or Refund Received here.
-- Paula also monitor Refund transactions and show you in the 'Review' Transactions page.
+- Paula also monitor Refund transactions and show you in the 'Review' Transactions page, You can mark the original & Refund transaction in Review.

 ### How to Change the VIEW of ledger to see less Columns